zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 2. Retrieve the ``joinSplitPubKey`` for the transaction and verify the payment disclosure signature ``payloadSig``.
 3. Retrieve the note ciphertext from the blockchain for ``txid``, ``js``, ``n``.
 4. Use the ``esk`` to decrypt the ciphertext into plain text
+5. Derive commitment from plain text and check it matches commitment in blockchain
-5. Return JSON output as described above in the specification.
+6. Return JSON output as described above in the specification.

 Possible error messages which could cause validation to fail include:

+- "Invalid parameter, expected payment disclosure data in hexadecimal format."
+- "Invalid parameter, payment disclosure data is malformed."
+- "No information available about transaction"
-- "txid was not confirmed in blockchain"
+- "Transaction has not been confirmed yet"
-- "could not find data for txid, please reindex with txindex=1"
-- "output index invalid, must be 0 or 1"
-- "transaction does not contain any joinsplits"
-- "joinsplit index is greater than number of joinsplits"
-- "message is too big"
+- "Transaction is not a shielded transaction"
-- "message contains invalid character sequences"
+- "Payment disclosure refers to an invalid joinsplit index"
+- "Payment disclosure refers to an invalid output index"
+- "Payment disclosure refers to an unknown version"
-- "verification of payment disclosure signature failed"
+- "Payment disclosure signature does not match transaction signature"
+- "Payment disclosure refers to an invalid payment address"
+- "Payment disclosure derived commitment does not match blockchain commitment"
+- "Payment disclosure error when deciphering note"
 - ...